COVID In Colorado: Counties Prepare Local COVID Dials As State COVID Dial Is Set To Expire

 “I think Douglas County probably will choose to opt out.
 They’ve posted a resolution that they plan to discuss at a meeting tomorrow about why they think it doesn’t make sense for them to be under the order, and their intent to opt out,” explained Dr. Douglas.
 “I assume that’s what will happen.
 We’ll have to wait and see that tomorrow.”

 The Tri-County COVID dial goes into effect Saturday.
 It will remain in place until mid-May.
-Tri-County Health will then enter a three-month observation period.MORE NEWS: Raise The Future’s Family Support Services Making Positive Changes For Families
+Tri-County Health will then enter a three-month observation period.MORE NEWS: Colorado Severe Weather Awareness Week: Tornado Season Is Around The Corner

 - Phase 2: Observation Period, May 16 – August 16 (90 days): Counties will move to Level Clear, which has no restrictions, subject to TCHD observation of hospital admission rates in the County.
 In Level Clear, businesses will be able to operate at 100 percent capacity with no Mitigation Requirements, although face-covering requirements may still apply.